 1. Take a probiotic supplement

 Taking a good-quality vegan probiotic that contains acidophilus and bifidus strains of bacteria will help to increase the levels of good bacteria in your gut.
-This will help to combat gas and bloating.
+This will help to combat any gas and bloating that you’re experiencing.

 Take your probiotic daily on an empty stomach when you first wake up for the best results.
 Just be sure to choose a vegan-friendly brand, as some probiotics may contain animal ingredients like gelatin, casein, honey, propolis and cholecalciferol (vitamin D3).

 If you’d rather take a natural approach to probiotics, drinking kombucha is a great option.